astriaInight/LuauLexer/README.md

 ### What does the output mean?
 #### matches
-List of exact strings (or string captures) that were matched with string.match.
+List of exact strings (or string captures) that were matched with `string.match`.

 #### raw
-In most cases, the same as matches[1].
+In most cases, the same as `matches[1]`.
 This just excludes any string captures.

 #### type
 The type of "token" each part of the string has.